yonatandiga12/online_shop/Readme.md

 # Read this!
-## In order to make sure we dont have different versions, everyone use open jdk 19
-## Remember to add comments, logs, and unit tests

 ## Configuration

 The configuration data for the database and initialization can be set in the `config.properties` file.
 Here is an example: